wrzeczak/bookmake/README.md

 - [ ] PDF via editable + configurable LaTeX template export.
 - [x] Cool bugs.
 - [ ] Compiler warnings (*clean* software!).

+### Exit Codes

+- `0` means the program (should have) worked fine.
+If it returned 0 and didn't work, let me know.
+- `80` means the terminal window is too small.
+By default, MINIMUM_WIDTH is set to 100 characters wide.
+Edit this or, ideally, make your terminal wider.